MarkoDM/GodotInGameBuildingSystem/Readme.md

 For more detailed information about the classes and methods in the system, refer to the GodotInGameBuildingSystem.xml documentation file.

+## Q&A

+**Why these features and where is that one? (and similar questions)**

+One of the most challenging aspects was determining the scope.
+I aimed to establish a common foundation applicable across multiple game types.
+Given that features would significantly diverge depending on the game type, I decided to stop at a point that I believe serves as a common ground.

+**Did you use AI (such as Copilot, ChatGPT, etc.)?**

+Yes, I utilized AI to correct grammar and spelling errors, as I am not a native English speaker.
+Additionally, I used it to generate an icon for the Asset Store.
+That's all.

+**Are there plans for a GDScript version?**

+Yes, I am currently working on developing a GDScript version.

 ## Contributing

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.